pxp9/lazy_doc/README.md

 Lazy Doc is a project for those who are lazy af to document their code.

-It is designed to detect undocumented functions, pass the function to an AI provider which is a tuple of two elements `{GithubAi, :codestral}`.
+It is designed to detect undocumented functions, pass the function to an AI provider which is a tuple of three elements `{GithubAi, :codestral, options}`.

 ## Installation